 Inheritance then takes care of the implementation of the addition operator.
 Implementing the remaining two operators is just as straight-forward.
-To make the semiring available in the command line tool, a corresponding switch and a parser for reading semiring elements from the input have to implemented in addition.
+To make the semiring available in the command line tool, a corresponding command line switch has to be defined.
+Also, since we parse the input into the most general intermediate representation (non-commutative polynomials over the free semiring) it remains to map this representation to the concrete semiring (which requires only one line of code essentially).

-To check our claim of "easy extendability", we made a rather naive implementation of the Why-semiring for this paper which took about two hours (until all bugs were eliminated4).
+To check our claim of "easy extendability", we made a rather naive implementation of the Why-semiring for this paper which took about two hours (until all bugs were eliminatede).
 Once a new semiring is defined and the main-method is adapted, all solvers just work out-of-the-box to solve algebraic systems like the following (file test/grammars/bintrees.g):